Publication of sold price

 Periodicals, newspapers and Internet

-For more information, please read the “Advertising guide for real estate and mortgage agencies and brokers”.
+For more information, please read the “Advertising guide for real estate agencies and brokers”.